 This opens a window where you can change which dialog boxes appear.
 See this page of the help file for more details.

 Scripts

+scripting is a Pro only feature.
 This opens a window where you can extend the abilities of SyncBackPro by using scripts.
 See this page of the help file for more details.

 Comparison Programs